1000+

 When maintaining financial records for your dental office, make sure to include:

-This information can be used to create a profit and loss statement of your business, which can then be integrated into your monthly financial report.
+One can use this information to create a profit and loss statement of your business, which you can integrate into your monthly financial report.

 Make Informed Financial Decisions